 Thrive Wellness offers ‘Mental Health DNA’ testing to clients who wish to find out whether their DNA contains specific genetic variants that can affect how they respond to over 50 psychiatric medications indicated for major depressive disorder (MDD), schizophrenia, bipolar disorder, epilepsy, seizures, attention deficit/hyperactivity disorder (ADHD), anxiety and other neurological disorders.
-Thrive Wellness works in collaboration with the client’s Treating Doctor/Psychiatrist and a copy of results will be sent to the relevant Treating Doctor to discuss with the client.
+Thrive Wellness works in collaboration with your Treating Doctor/Psychiatrist and a copy of results will be sent to your Doctor so they can discuss these with you.

 Mauve factor (formerly known as kryptopyrrole and urinary pyrrole) is a neurotoxic substance found in high levels in approximately 10% of the population.
 It impairs a persons ability to assimilate vitamins needed to make “happy chemicals”.
 Thrive Wellness may recommend this test for clients with mental health conditions such as depression, anxiety, schizophrenia, low stress tolerance, alcoholism, fatigue or insomnia.
 Based on test results, a tailored nutrient supplement plan may be recommended.

-At your initial consultation, you will be provided with a HTMA test kit (paid for as part of your Thrive Wellness consultation) and a private pathology referral for some specific blood tests (these incur additional costs you pay direct to the Laboratory, or if your GP supports our investigations and deems you eligible, they may provide you with a referral for bulk-billing through Medicare).
+At your initial consultation, you may be provided with a referral for Hair Tissue Mineral Analysis testing and a Private Pathology referral to for some specific blood tests (these tests will incur additional costs you pay direct to the Laboratory, or if your GP supports our investigations and deems you eligible, they may provide you with a referral for bulk-billing for all or some of these tests through Medicare).

 Full Blood Examination (FBE)